charmparticle/tiktokget/README.md

 # tiktokget
-A tiktok downloader.
+A tiktok downloader for linux.
 Downloads all tiktok videos for a username.

 **Prerequisites**